Majesty Diamonds Majesty Diamonds

 Diamond Education

-Diamonds come in a variety of colors, shapes, and sizes.
+Diamonds come in various colors, shapes, and sizes.
 But there's more to it than just that.
-We all know about the 4 C's - Color, Clarity, Cut and Carat Weight.
-Read on to find out what us pro's do.
+We all know about the 4 C's - Color, Clarity, Cut, and Carat Weight.
+Read on to find out what leading online diamond store manufacturers do.

 Every diamond is unique, regardless of whether it is mined from the earth or grown in a lab.
-Even though there are perfect diamonds, most diamonds found in engagement rings and fine jewelry are "imperfect".
-Diamonds are a personal choice based on how big, how perfect, and how much you value them.
-Selecting the perfect diamond also involves choosing the diamond cut, color, clarity, and carat weight.
+Even though there are perfect diamonds, most diamonds found in diamond engagement rings and fine jewelry are "imperfect".
+Diamonds are a personal choice based on how big, how perfect, and how much you value the diamond shape.
+Selecting the perfect real diamond earrings, rings, pendants, or bracelets also involves choosing the diamond clarity scale, cut, diamond color, diamond value, and carat weight.
 Get to know the 4Cs of Diamonds to make an informed buying decision.

 Diamond cut